This post contains affiliate links. If you buy through them, we earn a small commission at no extra cost to you.

 When you need a dock

-If your laptop has only one video output port (Thunderbolt 4 or USB-C), a dock gives you multiple display outputs from one cable.
-The CalDigit TS4 (covered in our Thunderbolt 4 docks guide) handles dual 4K displays through a single Thunderbolt 4 connection and adds port expansion in one unit.
+If your laptop has only one video output port, a Thunderbolt dock adds multiple display outputs from one cable.
+The CalDigit TS4 (covered in our Thunderbolt 4 docks guide) handles dual 4K displays through a single Thunderbolt 4 connection with full port expansion.
+The Plugable UD-6950H is the specific solution for M1/M2 MacBook Air users needing two external displays.

 FAQ